 After her successful surgeries with Dr. Gilotra, Sue was able to take a vacation to Japan with her grandson.

 At first, Sue tried to cope with the pain with medication and just grinning and bearing it.
 However, after some time, the pain became too much.
 Sue’s primary care nurse practitioner decided it was time for Sue to see a local orthopedic specialist not far from her Friendsville, Maryland house.

 However, this visit did not pan out as Sue had hoped.
 The physician did not take Sue’s concerns seriously, and just kept telling her it was “bad arthritis” in her shoulders and nothing could be done.

 “She didn’t show any sort of compassion to my pain at all,” Sue said.
 “She was extremely rude, intimidating, and minimized how I was feeling.”

 After this visit, Sue’s shoulder pain got worse, but she was hesitant to see another doctor.
-However, that all changed when she met Dr. Mohit Gilotra, an orthopaedic surgeon at the University of Maryland Medical Center.
+However, that all changed when she met Dr. Mohit Gilotra, an orthopedic surgeon at the University of Maryland Medical Center.